Check Up On Your Practice’s Security - ABELDent Inc

 Hackers may attempt to breach your practice’s security to steal your data, such as patient files, and financial records.
 They may also install software that locks your data (i.e. “ransomware”) and demand payment for you to regain access.
 If the worst-case scenario happens, and your office loses access to your files, it is critical that you have a safe copy that allows you to remain operational.

-A service like ABELDent RBS (Remote Backup Service) is designed to protect data against local and remote threats with minimal effort.
-Every night, ABELDent RBS encrypts and transmits your practice data to a secure cloud server.
+A service like ABELDent RBR (Remote Backup and Recovery) is designed to protect data against local and remote threats with minimal effort.
+Every night, ABELDent RBR encrypts and transmits your practice data to a secure cloud server.
 In the morning, your office receives an email summary of the daily backup.
 If your practice ever encounters a problem that prevents you from accessing your data, you have a recent copy in the cloud that you can restore from.

 How does your practice’s security measure up to the points listed above?
 Is your practice’s security in good health, or are there ways your office can improve to prevent a data breach or the contingent effects of a cyberattack?
 Let us know in the comments, or contact us with any questions you may have regarding your practice’s security, or if you are interested in ABELDent’s premium protective products.